37Lucky37/openproject_aws/docs/glossary/README.md

 ### Enterprise add-on

 In OpenProject, some features are defined as an Enterprise add-on.
 This means, they are not part of the [Community edition](#community-edition) and therefore not free of charge.
 Enterprise add-ons are available as [cloud](#cloud) or [on-premises](#on-premises) versions.
 You can choose from the following plans to get access to all Enterprise add-ons: Basic, Professional, Premium and Corporate.
 [Read more about OpenProject plans and pricing](https://www.openproject.org/pricing/).

-### Enumerations

-Enumerations in OpenProject is defined as a menu item in the admin settings that allows the configuration of Activities (for [time tracking](#time-and-costs)), [project status](#project-status) and work package priorities.
-[Read more about enumerations in OpenProject](../system-admin-guide/enumerations/).

 ### Excel synchronization